Gary Albright: All Japan Pro Wrestling (1995–1999)

 Albright became the leader of the Triangle of Power after Williams left the promotion to join the WWF in June 1998 (right when the WWF Brawl For All started), and Lacrosse dropped the character; their replacements were Yoshihiro Takayama and Masahito Kakihara, two former UWFI mid-carders who Williams and Albright defeated at the pay-per-view the month prior.
 Although he had a successful 1997 and first half of 1998, Albright would find himself in the midcard again and his new faction was not pushed.
 Albright teamed with Giant Kimala in the 1998 World's Strongest Tag Determination League, winning only one match on TV.
-Despite this, the team would win commonly win matches on house shows.
+Despite this, the team would commonly win matches on house shows.

-In 1999, Albright became a upper midcarder participating in feuds against Bart Gunn, Johnny Ace, Stan Hansen and Big Van Vader, scoring some TV wins against them in tag-team matches.
+In 1999, Albright became an upper midcarder participating in feuds against Bart Gunn, Johnny Ace, Stan Hansen and Big Van Vader, scoring some TV wins against them in tag-team matches.
 However, during the fall of 1999 Albright started losing more matches on AJPW TV, most of his TV wins by that point defeating jobbers and lower-midcarders.
 Albright teamed with Wolf Hawkfield (the renamed Lacrosse) to finish last in the 1999 Tag League, including a defeat to former charge Takayama and Takao Omori.

 Albright won his final match in All Japan on the December 3, 1999 pay-per-view, beating Masao Inoue in 8:35.